colbyj/bride-of-frankensystem/docs/reference/question_types.rst

 -  contains one or more horizontal rows of radio buttons.
 -  This input supports n-columns, and allows the researcher to provide a column header for each column.
--  A selection by the user is always required

 **Properties**